yadhukm07/human_detection/README.md

 2.Data set preprocessing+Data set annottation/labelling

+3.Tf-record Creation

-3.installing and deveoloping tensorflow model,installing all the required dependencies and libraries
+4.installing and deveoloping tensorflow model,installing all the required dependencies and libraries

-4.Training and Testing using the dataset on the model
+5.Training and Testing using the dataset on the model

-5.Testing with the real examples and retraing by changing various parameters
+6.Testing with the real examples and retraing by changing various parameters